itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### What is the function of the added dependencies?
 The dependency array can contain multiple dependencies.
 React will only skip re-running the Effect if all of the dependencies you specify have exactly the same values as they had during the previous render.

+### How does React compare dependency values?
+React compares the dependency values using the Object.is comparison.
+See the useEffect reference for details.

 ### When will an Effect run?
 By default, your Effect will run after every commit.